charmoniumQ/PROBE/docs/benchmark_suite/README.md

     Like ID, it computes a linear predictor for the $m-k$ benchmarks based on the $k$ benchmarks.
     Then it evaluates the "goodness of fit" of that predictor, and repeats a fixed number of iterations, retaining the "best" $k$ benchmark subset.

-Cross-validation proceeds in the following manner, given $m$ provenance systems, $n$ benchmarks, and $f$ features:
+Cross-validation proceeds in the following manner, given $m$ provenance collectors, $n$ benchmarks, and $f$ features:

-1. Separate 1 provenance system for testing from the $m-1$ provenance systems used for training.
+1. Separate 1 provenance collector for testing from the $m-1$ provenance collectors used for training.

 2. Use the $(m-1) \times n$ training systems and $f \times n$ in one of the above algorithms to select the best $k < n$ benchmarks and compute predictors for the $n-k$ benchmarks.

-3. Feed in the output of the $1 \times k$ testing provenance system on the selected $k$ benchmarks into the algorithm, and let the algorithm estimate the $n-k$ unselected benchmarks.
+3. Feed in the output of the $1 \times k$ testing provenance collector on the selected $k$ benchmarks into the algorithm, and let the algorithm estimate the $n-k$ unselected benchmarks.

 4. Score the difference between the algorithm's prediction of the test system on the $n-k$ unselected benchmarks and its actual performance.